wearetheledger/fabric-node-chaincode-utils/README.md

 ```

 ### Test Init
-The `Init()`method can be tested using the `mockStub.mockInit(txId,args)`.
+The `Init()`method can be tested using the `mockStub.mockInit(txId: string, args: string[])` function.
 It will create a new mock transaction and call the init method on your chaincode.
 Since the init happens when instantiating your chaincode, you generally don't want it to return anything.
+So we check for the response status here.

 ```javascript
 import { MyChaincode } from '../MyChaincode';